aisingapore/PeekingDuck/docs/models/posenet.md

 #### Bounding boxes' coordinates - "bboxes"

 A _N_ by _4_ NumPy array, where N represents the number of detected bounding boxes and 4 represents the four coordinates of each bounding box.
+The coordinates for each bounding box is determined by the coordinates of the outermost keypoints that are not masked for each detected human figure.
 The four coordinates correspond to:

 - x1: top left x-coordinate
 - y1: top left y-coordinate